aimeos/aimeos-docs/src/admin/jsonadm/manage-trees.md

-Inserting and updating items that are part of a hierarchical tree like categories or locale site item must be handled a bit different than regular resources.
+Inserting and updating items that are part of a hierarchical tree like categories or locale site item must be handled a bit different from regular resources.

 # Insert items